api-platform/docs/core/subresources.md

 ## Using Custom Paths

 You can control the path of subresources with the `path` option of the `subresourceOperations` parameter.
-Notice that you don't have to use the prefix `api_questions_` because it's an operation name:

 ```php
 <?php